Statistical analysis glossary

 Multivariate Outlier Detection

-MPD makes use of the PCOut procedure towards the detection of multivariate outliers (Filzmoser, Maronna,
+MPD makes use of the R/PCOut procedure towards the detection of multivariate outliers

-and Werner, CSDA, 2007).
-PCOut utilizes inherent properties of principal components decomposition and
+(Filzmoser, Maronna, and Werner, CSDA, 2007).
+PCOut utilizes inherent properties of principal components decomposition

 It performs similarly on lower dimensional multivariate datasets as well.
-The method computes semi-robust
+The method first computes semi-robust

-principal components are computed which are needed for determining distances for each observation,
+principal components, which are then used in determining distances for each observation, followed by calculations

 See F statistic